senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 ### Deploy Senzing RPM

-This deployment initializes the Persistent Volume with Senzing code and data.
+:thinking: This deployment initializes the Persistent Volume with Senzing code and data.
-There are two method available.
+There are two methods available.
 The first method is simpler, but requires a root container.
-The second method can be done on kubernetes with a non-root container
+The second method can be done on kubernetes with a non-root container.
+Only one method needs to be performed.

 #### root container method

+**Method #1:** This method is simpler, but requires a root container.

 1. Install chart.
    Example: